ronen-agranat/minima/_posts/2021-03-01-nestjs-typeorm-environment-config-migration.md

 ---
 layout: post
-title:  "Simple way to have common config for NestJS and migrations"
+title:  "NestJS DB config that plays well with migrations"
 date:   2021-03-01 07:00:00 +0100
-published: false
+published: true
 categories: javascript typescript nestjs typeorm development
 image: assets/images/nestjs.png
 ---

+### Synopsis

+If you've found this page, chances are that you are wanting to set up database configurations for NestJS, that also work for your TypeORM migrations.

+You want to have different environments for `development`, `test` and `production`, and easily switch between them.
+When you run your migrations, you want to specify the environment in the same way.
+And you definitely *don't* want to write your DB config multiple times.

+Well, you've come to the right place!

+*tl;dr: There is a working example in the [repo link](https://github.com/ronen-agranat/f2f-server) at the end.*

 ### What is NestJS?

+Recently, I've been experimenting with various state-of-the-art technologies for writing modern web applicatinos.
 NestJS is a progressive framework for creating applications in TypeScript.
-It combines state-of-the-art JavaScript with essential functionality found in mature alternatives such as Ruby on Rails, Django, Spring etc.
+It combines progressive JavaScript with essential functionality found in mature alternatives such as Ruby on Rails, Django (Python), and Spring for Java.
-I've found it to be a compelling option for writing modern back-end services.
+I've found it to be a compelling option for writing services in 2021.

-### Specifying different environments

-It is common for frameworks to provide the ability to specify different "environments", such as development, test, production, etc., which can then easily be switched, for convenience, without needing to change a bunch of environment variables or configuration every time.
+The frameworks mentioned above tend to offer similar functionality.
+In particular:

+* Object-relational mapping (ORM)
+* Database migrations
+* Environment configuration

+Let's look at these in more detail.

 ### What is an ORM?

-Another key piece of the is the object-relational mapper or ORM, which removes a lot of the database boilerplate gruntwork from the application's data models, by inferring the correct database operations from the program code itself, reducing duplication (keeping it DRY) and toil.
+A key feature of all the above frameworks is that they provide an object-relational mapper (ORM).
+An ORM removes database boilerplate from an application.
+It does this by mapping the applications data models and operations directly to the corresponding SQL (or similar).
+This means that you, the developer, need to specify the model only once, as application source code, rather than twice: as source code, and then again as SQL (or similar).
+This DRYs up the code (Don't Repeat Yourself), simplifying refactoring, while reducing human error and gruntwork..

 ### What are migrations?

-It's also common for such frameworks to provide "migrations": sequences of scripts that synchronise the schema of the database with the data models of the application.
-These are created and run after adding or otherwise making changes to the models, which again reduces toil and gruntwork.
+It's also common for such frameworks to provide "migrations".
+Migrations are scripts that, when executed in sequence, bring the database into the same state as the application, so that the database schema matches the application's data models.
+Migrations are created and run after changing the applications data models; for example, after creating or changing `Entities` in NestJS.

+### Specifying different environments

+These frameworks typically provide the ability to specify and switch between different "environments", such as `development`, `test` and `production`.
+This makes it convenient for you, the developer, to run the local application against different environments as needed, as well as to run operations against these environments, such as migrations.

 ### The problem

-A [common](https://github.com/nestjs/typeorm/issues/33) [struggle](https://github.com/nestjs/docs.nestjs.com/pull/427) [people](https://jaketrent.com/post/configure-typeorm-inject-nestjs-config) have is having migrations and environment config work together.
+A [common](https://github.com/nestjs/typeorm/issues/33) [struggle](https://github.com/nestjs/docs.nestjs.com/pull/427) [people](https://jaketrent.com/post/configure-typeorm-inject-nestjs-config) have with NestJS is that it's not clear how to specify different DB config environments and have them be respected by both the NestJS application and TypeORM migrations.

-This brief article will present a simple solution for having multiple environments for your NestJS application, which also work for TypeORM migrations.
-At first glance, this doesn't *seem* like it should be a problem.
-TypeORM itself is highly-configurable.

-Now, NestJS does provide a configuration library aptly called `@nestjs/config`, but it is more concerned with providing configuration within the NestJS modules themselves, and is not really a good fit for providing database configuration to TypeORM.
-It can be done, but it starts to look a lot like fighting with the framework, in a way that is uncomfortably reminiscent of Spring annotation hell.
-And it is certainly not obvious how to have it play with TypeORM's migration commands without gymnastics.
+NestJS does provide a configuration library called `@nestjs/config` – but it doesn't solve this problem.
+It's more concerned with providing flexible configuration to the application code within NestJS itself, and it's not a good fit for configuring TypeORM, as you can see in the gymnastics and confusion in the threads mentioned above.

+We can be forgiven for this confusion, because in frameworks such as Ruby on Rails, managing multiple DB configurations is *exactly* the problem the configuration library is designed to solve; just not in NestJS.

 ### The solution.

-The heart of the issue is that NestJS is intentionally kept as a separate concern from TypeORM, the underlying ORM which provides access to the data layer.

-Fortunately, there is an extremely simple alternative, and it uses `dotenv`, which `@nestjs/config` is built on, without requiring `@nestjs/config` at all.
+Fortunately, there is a simple solution that uses `dotenv` directly, which `@nestjs/config` is built on, without requiring `@nestjs/config` at all.

 ### Create .env files

-First, in the vein of `dotenv`, create some `.env` files in your project root directory, specifying your (database config)[https://github.com/typeorm/typeorm/blob/master/docs/using-ormconfig.md].
-We'll call them `.dev.env` and `.prod.env`; of course, you can name them whatever you like. `.dev.env` will have our local MySQL DB creds, and `.prod.env` will have our RDS instance hosted on Amazon AWS.
+First, create some `.env` files in your project root directory, specifying your [database config](https://github.com/typeorm/typeorm/blob/master/docs/using-ormconfig.md).
+Call them `.dev.env` and `.prod.env`.
+`.dev.env` will have our local MySQL DB creds, and `.prod.env` will have our production database creds.

-Populate them as follows:
+Populate the two files as follows:

 ```bash
 TYPEORM_USERNAME=<username>